Azure/aace/CognitiveSearch/Deployment/readme.md

 In the end of deployment, the script will open the demo web UI page in your default browser.
 You may need to wait for 1 to 2 minutes for the indexing to finish before querying any data.
 It will also print the storage account name and key for Power BI report.

 ### Additional parameters:
--resourceGroup: The resource group name.
++ resourceGroup: The resource group name.
 By default it will use the -uniqueName
--location: The location of all resources.
++ location: The location of all resources.
 By default it will be centralus
--sampleCategory: The sample data which will be copied to the storage.
++ sampleCategory: The sample data which will be copied to the storage.
 Value should be one of the followings: healthcare, oilandgas, retail

 ## Power BI Report:
 You can update the Power BI report to load data from your own knowledge store: